Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Framework design

-We have discussed in preliminaries that the arrival of requests is random, however, if the inference of every request will always reach the maximum output length, e.g. 300 words before it evicts, then the memory management would be as simple as illustrated in Fig~\ref{fig:memory_fusion}.
-We only need to increase \texttt{buffer\_size} when a new request arrives, and increment \texttt{buffer\_offset} when a request finishes, and the memory space is guaranteed to be contiguous (assume there is enough memory that allows us to monotonically increase \texttt{buffer\_offset}).
-The reason is that since all requests require 300 iterations, then basically the whole inference pipeline can be seen as a FIFO queue, where the request that arrives first will also evict from memory first.
+We have discussed in preliminaries that the arrival of requests is random, however, if the inference of every request will always reach the maximum output length before it gets an EOS to finish, then the memory management would be very simple and straightforward.
+Assume that the first request is assigned \texttt{mem\_id=0}, the second request assigned \texttt{mem\_id=1}, the third request assigned \texttt{mem\_id=2}, etc., then we only need to increase \texttt{buffer\_size} when a new request arrives, and increment \texttt{buffer\_offset} when a request finishes, and the memory space is guaranteed to be contiguous (assume there is enough memory that allows us to monotonically increase \texttt{buffer\_offset}).
+The reason is that since all requests require fixed iterations, then the whole inference pipeline can be seen as a FIFO queue, where the request that arrives first will also evict from memory first.
 However, such an ideal assumption might not be true for complicated real inference scenarios.

-As we discussed before, for an autoregressive model, inference requests are likely to differ in max output lengths.
+As we discussed before, for an generative model, inference requests are likely to differ in max output lengths.
 Some requests only need a few output tokens, whereas others might require thousands.
-More commonly, even for an inference server that has already set a max output length for all requests, the inference might output an ending token, such as ``\$", before it reaches the length limitation.
-In this case, keep generating new tokens for this request will waste lots of computing power and add additional latency as any tokens following the ``\$" will be invalid.
+More commonly, even for an inference server that has already set a max output length for all requests, the inference might output an EOS token, such as ``\$", before it reaches the length limitation.
+In this case, keep generating new tokens for this request will waste lots of computing power and add additional latency as any tokens following the ``\$" will be considered invalid.
 Thus, it is clear that when a request sees an ending token \$ or reaches the length limitation, it should immediately evict from the memory.
-Fig~\ref{fig:memory_shuffle1} depicts such a situation, where request 5 and 7 finish at iteration 458, then after they evict, how do we manage the memory space?
+Fig~\ref{fig:memory_shuffle1} depicts such a situation, where requests 2 and 5 finish, then after they evict, how do we manage the memory space?